SeaSharpe/Design/ThreatModel.md

   **Description:**     Web Server crashes, halts, stops or runs slowly; in all cases violating an availability metric.

   **Justification:**   Such problems would cost us business.
-We should ensure that our platform is as stable as possible.
+We will ensure that our platform is as stable as possible.
   -------------------- ----------------------------------------------------------------------------------------------------